-- ➤ Kellgren-Lawrence Grading System: a radiographic grading system describing osteoarthritic changes to the tibial-femoral joint of the knee.
-When used, the radiographic findings on plain x-rays are typically reported within one of the following categories: - ◆ Grade I Doubtful narrowing of joint space and possible osteophytic lipping - ◆ Grade II Definite osteophytes and possible narrowing of joint space - ◆ Grade III Moderate multiple osteophytes, definite narrowing of joint space, some sclerosis, and possible deformity of bone contour - ◆ Grade IV Large osteophytes, marked narrowing of joint space, severe sclerosis, and definite deformity of bone contour - ➤ Knee Arthroplasty: an orthopaedic surgical procedure during which the articular surface of the knee joint is replaced, remodeled, or realigned. - ➤ Knee Replacement: a form of arthroplasty that includes the surgical replacement of the knee joint with a prosthesis. - Modified Outerbridge Classification: a system developed for judging articular cartilage injury to the knee.
+- Kellgren-Lawrence Grading System: a radiographic grading system describing osteoarthritic changes to the tibial-femoral joint of the knee.
+When used, the radiographic findings on plain X-rays are typically reported within one of the following categories: - Grade I: Doubtful narrowing of joint space and possible osteophytic lipping - Grade II: Definite osteophytes and possible narrowing of joint space - Grade III: Moderate multiple osteophytes, definite narrowing of joint space, some sclerosis, and possible deformity of bone contour - Grade IV: Large osteophytes, marked narrowing of joint space, severe sclerosis, and definite deformity of bone contour - ► Knee Arthroplasty: an orthopedic surgical procedure during which the articular surface of the knee joint is replaced, remodeled, or realigned. - ➤ Knee Replacement: a form of arthroplasty that includes the surgical replacement of the knee joint with a prosthesis. - Modified Outerbridge Classification: a system developed for judging articular cartilage injury to the knee.
 This system allows delineation of varying areas of chondral pathology, based on the qualitative appearance of the cartilage surface as viewed on MRI, and can assist in identifying those injuries that are suitable for repair techniques.
-The characterization of cartilage in this system is as follows: - ◆ Grade I Softening with swelling - ◆ Grade II Fragmentation and fissuring less than one square centimeter (1 cm2) - ◆ Grade III Fragmentation and fissuring greater than one square centimeter (1 cm2) - ◆ Grade IV Subchondral bone exposed - ➤ Non-Surgical Management (with regard to the treatment of knee osteoarthritis): any provider-directed non-surgical treatment, which has been demonstrated in the scientific literature as efficacious and/or is considered reasonable care in the treatment of knee pain from osteoarthritis.
+The characterization of cartilage in this system is as follows: - Grade I: Softening with swelling - Grade II: Fragmentation and fissuring less than one square centimeter (1 cm2) - Grade III: Fragmentation and fissuring greater than one square centimeter (1 cm2) - Grade IV: Subchondral bone exposed - Non-Surgical Management (with regard to the treatment of lower extremity joint pain): any provider-directed non-surgical treatment, which has been demonstrated in the scientific literature as efficacious and/or is considered reasonable care in the treatment of lower extremity joint pain.
 The types of treatment involved can include, but are not limited to, the following: relative rest/activity modification; weight loss; supervised physiotherapy modalities and therapeutic exercises; prescription and non-prescription medications; assistive devices; and/or, intra-articular injections. - Outerbridge Classification: a system that has been developed for judging articular cartilage injury to the knee.
 This system allows delineation of varying areas of chondral pathology, based on the qualitative appearance of the cartilage surface as viewed by direct visualization intraoperatively, and can assist in identifying those injuries that are suitable for repair techniques.
-The characterization of cartilage in this system is as follows: - Grade I Softening with swelling - ◆ Grade II Fragmentation and fissuring less than one square centimeter (1 cm2) - ◆ Grade III Fragmentation and fissuring greater than one square centimeter (1 cm2) - ◆ Grade IV Subchondral bone exposed - ➤ Partial Knee Replacement: surgical reconstruction or replacement of one joint surface of the knee joint as a result of unicompartmental (e.g., medial, lateral, or patellofemoral) involvement.
+The characterization of cartilage in this system is as follows: - Grade I: Softening with swelling - Grade II: Fragmentation and fissuring less than one square centimeter (1 cm2) - Grade III: Fragmentation and fissuring greater than one square centimeter (1 cm2) - Grade IV: Subchondral bone exposed - Partial Knee Replacement: surgical reconstruction or replacement of one joint surface of the knee joint as a result of unicompartmental (e.g., medial, lateral, or patellofemoral) involvement.

-- ➤ Prosthesis: an artificial device used to replace a structural element within a joint to improve and enhance function. - ➤ Revision of Knee Replacement (Partial or Total): surgical reconstruction or replacement due to failure or complications of previous knee replacement. - ➤ Total Knee Replacement: surgical reconstruction or replacement of the entire knee joint as a result of unicompartmental, bicompartmental, or tricompartmental involvement.
+- Prosthesis: an artificial device used to replace a structural element within a joint to improve and enhance function. - Revision of Knee Replacement (Partial or Total): surgical reconstruction or replacement due to failure or complications of previous knee replacement. - Total Knee Replacement: surgical reconstruction or replacement of the entire knee joint as a result of unicompartmental, bicompartmental, or tricompartmental involvement.